-See Figure 27, the Page Program instruction is entered by driving /CS Low, followed by the instruction code, 3-byte address and at least one data byte on SI.
+See Figure 27, the Page Program instruction is entered by driving /CS Low, followed by the instruction code, three address bytes and at least one data byte on SI.
 If the 8 least significant address bits (A7-A0) are not all zero, all transmitted data that goes beyond the end of the current page are programmed from the start address of the same page (from the address whose 8 least significant bits (A7-A0) are all zero). /CS must be driven low for the entire duration of the sequence.
 The Page Program instruction sequence: /CS goes low sending Page Program instruction 3-byte address on SI at least 1 byte data on SI /CS goes high.
+The instruction sequence is shown in Figure 16.
 If more than 256 bytes are sent to the device, previously latched data are discarded and the last 256 data bytes are guaranteed to be programmed correctly within the same page.
 If less than 256 data bytes are sent to device, they are correctly programmed at the requested addresses without having any effects on the other bytes of the same page. /CS must be driven high after the eighth bit of the last data byte has been latched in; otherwise the Page Program instruction is not executed.